 Our first idea was a set of family memory cards.
 The idea was inspired by the fact that my mom has dementia and sometimes gets family members mixed up.

 Now before you think giving a memory game to a dementia patient is a little twisted, hear me out.
-Not only do I think we should engage our minds at every stage of life, my mom has always enjoyed a good card game.
-Regardless if she plays the game as it’s intended, or just thumbs through looking at the pictures, it’s a new and creative way to put the memories and faces of family in front of her.
+Not only do I think we should engage our minds at every stage of life, but my mom has always enjoyed a good card game.
+Regardless if she plays the game as it’s intended, or just thumbs through looking at the pictures, it’s a new and creative way to put the memories and family faces in front of her.

 Our first step was to order photos.
-I used my local Costco by ordering photo’s online and picking them up the same day at the store.
+I used my local Costco by ordering photos online and picking them up the same day at the store.
 Knowing sizing could be an issue, I went with pictures where the subject covered only about half of a standard 4×6 photo.
 Be sure to order two copies.